maciejodziemczyk/cross-sectional-tabular-data-modeled-with-CNNs/README.md

-# Cross-sectional tabular data modeled with CNNs
+# Cross-sectional tabular data modelled with CNNs
 Project created for Master Thesis at WNE UW.

 Language: